thunderbird/webext-docs/tabs.rst

          :name: [``selected``]
          :type: (boolean) **Unsupported.**

          Whether the tab should become the selected tab in the window.
-Defaults to ``true``
+Defaults to :value:`true`

       .. api-member::
          :name: [``url``]
          :type: (string)

          The URL to navigate the tab to initially.
-Fully-qualified URLs must include a scheme (i.e. 'http://www.google.com', not 'www.google.com').
+Fully-qualified URLs must include a scheme (i.e. :value:`http://www.google.com`, not :value:`www.google.com`).
 Relative URLs will be relative to the current page within the extension.

       .. api-member::